Empirical Understanding of Deletion Privacy: Experiences, Expectations, and Measures: Results

-\subsubsection{Many users delete their {\em outdated} posts}
+\subsubsection{Many users delete their outdated posts}

-Among the 191 participants, a significant majority of 82\% (156) reported that they have deleted a post(s) in the past.
-78\% report that they have deleted a post(s) from Facebook , 46\% from Instagram and 34\% from Twitter.
+Among the 191 participants, a significant majority of 82\% reported that they had deleted a post(s) in the past.
+78\% report that they have deleted a post(s) from Facebook, 46\% from Instagram, and 34\% from Twitter.
 These numbers match with earlier work on social content deletion~\cite{tinati2017instacan,mondal-2016-longitudinal-exposure}.

-Further, the participants that reported deleting their posts were asked to indicate how frequently they have deleted them in different periods after publishing the post.
+We further asked the participants who have deleted posts in the past, to indicate how frequently they have deleted (all) their posts in different periods after publication (i.e., the percentages of deletions made in different periods).
 The frequency results are shown in~\cref{fig:deletion_frequency}.

-We see that 24\% of the deletions are within less than a two minute period from the publishing time (similar to~\cite{tweets-forever} where they report 22\% deletion after a minute in Twitter) perhaps hinting as fixing misspeliing or grammar.
+We see that 24\% of the deletions are within less than two minutes from their publishing time (similar to~\cite{tweets-forever}, that reports 22\% of deletions happening within a minute of appearing in Twitter), perhaps hinting at a spelling or grammar issue.

 The ``2 minute - 1 hour'', ``1 - 24 hours'', and ``1 - 7 days'' periods have similar frequency percentages (11-16\%).
-These are time periods where possible feedbacks are given by the users' family/close friend group (that closely follow the user's activities), coworkers/social friends (that check on their acquaintance's activities daily), and a much larger audience when posts go viral after a couple of days.
+These are periods where possible feedbacks are given by the users' family/close friend group (that closely follow the user's activities), coworkers/social friends (that check on their acquaintance's activities daily), and a much larger audience when posts go viral after a couple of days.

-Interestingly, the largest category belongs to the deletions ``after a week'' with more than one third (35\%) of all the deletions.
+Interestingly, the largest category belongs to the deletions ``after a week'' with more than one third (35\%) of all the deletions (similar to~\cite{mondal-2016-longitudinal-exposure}, where they report that one-third of all posts are deleted after six years of their publication).
 This indicates that old posts on social platforms are not necessarily ignored, and users actively care about them and remove the unwanted ones.